The Principal Dev – Masterclass for Tech Leads

 The Hugging Face platform hosts a number of LLMs compatible with llama.cpp:

-You can either manually download the GGUF file or directly use any llama.cpp-compatible models from Hugging Face by using this CLI argument: -hf <user>/<model>[:quant]
+You can either manually download the GGUF file or directly use any llama.cpp-compatible models from Hugging Face or other model hosting sites, such as ModelScope, by using this CLI argument: -hf <user>/<model>[:quant].
+For example:

 After downloading a model, use the CLI tools to run it locally - see below.